ossd-s23/2170chm-weekly/about.md

 permalink: /about/
 ---

-Some information about you!
+Hi!
+My name is Scott and I am a senior majoring in computer science.
+I am a passionate programmer who loves software development and I am interested in database and artificial intelligence.

 ### More Information

-I am a passionate computer science student who loves software development!
-I am interested in database and artificial intelligence.
+I love guitar, soccer and video games!